What is QBI?

 Do I qualify for the Qualified Business Income deduction?

-As either a sole proprietor or an S corp owner, you do!
-This deduction is given to anyone that has a Schedule C, Profit or Loss from Business, or a Schedule K-1 from their S corp on their Form 1040.
+This deduction is available to those that file a Schedule C, Profit or Loss from Business, or a Schedule K-1 from their S corp on their Form 1040 that qualifies as a service trade or business.

 Qualifying for QBI